-While Christmas shopping may seem like a daunting task, the winter season in the Puget Sounds brings lots of opportunities to take care of your gift-giving needs.
-Whether you're looking for the perfect gift, trying to find unique decorations for your home, or stocking up for a special holiday feast, the stores in downtown Seattle, malls just outside of Seattle like Southcenter or Northgate, and shopping malls in Tacoma area are great for discovering unique gifts this time of year.
+While Christmas shopping may seem like a daunting task, the winter season in the Puget Sound brings lots of opportunities to take care of your gift giving needs.
+Whether you're looking for the perfect gift, trying to find unique decorations for your home, or stocking up for a special holiday feast, the stores in downtown Seattle, malls just outside of Seattle like Southcenter or Northgate, and shopping malls in Tacoma are great for discovering unique gifts this time of year.

 Major gift shows like the Victorian Country Christmas and the Tacoma Holiday Food and Gift Festival are also popular ways to spend the day shopping and enjoying entertaining activities in celebration of the holiday season.
 If you're looking for hand-crafted items, these holiday festivals are the best destinations in the region this holiday season.

-Originally built for the 1962 World's Fair, the Seattle Center is an art, education, tourism, and entertainment hub in Seattle near the Space Needle that hosts a month-long festival known as Winterfest each year.
+The Seattle Center is an art, education, tourism and entertainment hub in Seattle near the Space Needle that hosts a month-long festival known as Winterfest each year.
 Winterfest offers fun for the whole family, including free concerts, dances, an Outdoor Classic Carousel and an ice rink.

-Children and train aficionados will enjoy the Winter Train and Village (a giant train set) as it winds its way through an enchanting miniature village.
+Children and train aficionados will enjoy the Winter Train and Village (a giant train set) as it winds its way through an enchanting miniature village in the Armory.
 You'll also be able to enjoy weekly Saturday bonfire sing-alongs and ice carvings.
-Winterfest also commemorates traditional holidays with Kwanzaa, Winter Solstice, and Interfaith celebrations.
+Winterfest also commemorates Kwanzaa, Winter Solstice and Interfaith celebrations.

 The Puget Sound is thick with evergreen forests, but you're not allowed to just go cutting down trees on anyone's property—even during the holiday season.
-Instead, you can head to a local tree farm in the Seattle and Tacoma region, many of which feature wintery perks like hot chocolate, visits with Santa, crafts and other fun, in addition to plenty of trees to choose from (and they usually help you shake out the tree, bind it and get it onto your car too).
+Instead, you can head to a local tree farm near Seattle or Tacoma, many of which feature wintery perks like hot chocolate, visits with Santa, crafts and other fun, in addition to plenty of trees to choose from (and they usually help you shake out the tree, bind it and get it onto your car too).

 The Pacific Northwest Christmas Tree Association offers a comprehensive guide to getting your own Christmas tree and taking proper care of it in the home to avoid fires or a wilted holiday tree.

-Nearby you'll find favorite attractions like the Seattle Aquarium (just down the long flight of stairs behind the market) and the Seattle Art Museum, which also will feature special holiday events throughout the season.
-For an extra special treat, though, you should head over to the Pike Market Senior Center for the annual Great Figgy Pudding Street Corner Caroling Competition.
+Nearby you'll find favorite attractions like the Seattle Aquarium (just down the long flight of stairs behind the market) and the Seattle Art Museum, which also features special holiday events throughout the season.